TIMELINE:

 Testing and staging interactions

 Through the areas of the building identified last week, we quickly staged interactions through the back windows of Bold.
 This allowed us to understand colour visibility, scale, and the limitations of the approach.
-Although it was easy and interactive to conduct from inside the windows, we felt it wasn't "outside" and too two-dimensional.

 Us sketching with various colours at Bold for testing